Brijesh403/Brijesh403/README.md

 - 👋 Hi, I’m Brijesh Vaghela
-- 👀 I’m interested in Data Analysis.
+- 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently workong iwth Python, SQL , Excel & Tableau.
+- 🌱 I’m currently workong iwth Python, SQL & Tableau.
-- 💞️ I’m looking to collaborate on data analytics project.
+- 💞️ I’m looking to collaborate on API projects and data analytics project.
-- 📫 How to reach me **vaghelabrijesh.1998@gmail.com**
+- 📫 How to reach me _brijesh_vaghela on instagram.
--